Skip to content

 What is an apprentice in the workplace in England?

-An apprentice in the workplace in England is a person aged 16 or over who works for you but also trains and studies in terms of their role and your business.
+An apprentice in the workplace in England is a person aged 16 or over who works for you and also trains and studies in relation to their role and your business.

 What is a key point an employer should know about apprentices in the workplace in England?